 2) Reproductive Health

-Raspberry leaf tea can regulate irregular menstrual cycles, reduce heavy periods, and ease cramps.
+Raspberry leaf tea benefits include regulating irregular menstrual cycles, reducing heavy periods, and easing cramps.
 And in toning the uterus and fortifying the walls of the uterus, it also naturally promotes fertility.

 3) Rids of Bacteria, Toxins, & Reduces Inflammation

-Being rich in antioxidants, the raspberry leaf is effective in cleansing the body, acting as a natural diuretic.
+Being rich in antioxidants, the raspberry leaf is effective in cleansing the body, getting rid of free radicals, eliminating oxidative stress, and acting as a natural diuretic.
 Not only that, but it fights bad bacteria, and can help with infection.
 Red raspberries are known to reduce inflammation and relieve pain associated with inflammatory joint conditions, such as arthritis.
 This means less pain and reduced need for anti-inflammatory medications, because ain’t nobody got time for all those side effects!

 4) Balances Blood Sugar